 Understanding the type of skin cancer you have been diagnosed with will help you to ask the right questions while exploring treatment options.
 Melanoma generally presents as a fast-growing mole with uneven borders or coloration—but this deadly variety of skin cancer is certainly not one of the most common forms of the disease.
 Basal cell skin cancer and squamous cell skin cancer are both much more common, and comparing basal cell vs. squamous cell skin cancer can help you determine what actions to take after receiving a diagnosis.

 How can you tell the difference between basal cell skin cancer vs. squamous cell skin cancer?
-We’re here to help you become better informed so that you can speak to your doctor sooner, rather than later.
+The Skin Cancer Information Specialists at GentleCure can help you become better informed so that you can speak to your doctor sooner, rather than later.
 Below we’re going to break down squamous cell versus basal cell skin cancer, including common warning signs to help you spot changes in your skin.

 What is Basal Cell Skin Cancer?